eerohele/tab/README.md

 - Can only make tables.
 - Likely to die if given a very large input.
 - Eager; will blow up if you give it an infinite seq.
+- Requires a modern browser.
+If your browser supports [`backdrop-filter`](https://developer.mozilla.org/en-US/docs/Web/CSS/backdrop-filter), you should be good.

 ## Inspiration